The Story Of The Peel

 Protect The Peel

 For the four First Nations who call it home, the clear rivers and majestic mountains of the Peel have provided physical and cultural nourishment since time immemorial.
 But in the early 2000s its sacred waters and 68,000 square kilometres of rugged northern beauty were threatened by economic development and mining.
-This website chronicles the fight to project and preserve the Peel.
+This website chronicles the fight to protect and preserve the Peel.

-The Peel is now protected through a historic land use plan, but for years, the Yukon government pushed for a plan that would have ignored the wishes of Yukoners and Peel Nations and ushered in industrial development across the watershed.
+The Peel is now protected through a historic land use plan, but for years, the Yukon government pushed for a plan that would have ignored the wishes of Yukoners and Peel Nations, and ushered in industrial development across the watershed.
 This website chronicles the efforts to Protect the Peel – from the first calls for protection in the community halls of Mayo, Fort McPherson, Dawson City and Old Crow, all the way to the Peel’s hearing before the Supreme Court of Canada.

 Throughout the campaign, CPAWS Yukon and the Yukon Conservation Society used a website to keep Yukoners informed through the many years of consultations, as well as on every twist and turn of the three court cases.
 The site is now an archive of the campaign.
 It is up to date only as far as August 22nd, 2019, when the Peel Watershed Land Use Plan was officially signed into being.
 For updates on developments since, please follow CPAWS Yukon and the Yukon Conservation Society.